lordofkillz/DarkFusion/README.md

      ```sh
      winget install Microsoft.VisualStudio.2022.Community
      ```
-     After installation, modify your setup to include Desktop development with C++ and Python development.
-A system restart may be required.

      > **Note**: It's crucial to install Visual Studio before CUDA.
 If you change your Visual Studio version later, you'll need to reinstall CUDA.

+      click on the "Windows Start" menu and run "Visual Studio Installer" click on Modify
+      select Desktop Development With C++
+      select python development
+      click on Modify in the bottom-right corner, and then click on Yes After installation, A system restart is required.

 ### 6. Install CUDA and Cudnn:
    - Install CUDA 11.8.0.
 Download it [here](https://developer.nvidia.com/cuda-11-8-0-download-archive).
    - Download cuDNN 8.7.0 from [NVIDIA Developer](https://developer.nvidia.com/cudnn).
 Extract the contents to `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.8`.